 Safety and security

-Exercise normal safety precautions in Poland.
-Use common sense and look out for suspicious behaviour, as you would in Australia.
+Exercise normal safety precautions.
+Use common sense and look out for suspicious behaviour.

 - Thieves operate at central railway stations, particularly in the Baltic towns of Gdansk, Gdynia and Sopot and in Warsaw and Krakow.

 Bars and nightclubs sometimes charge excessive prices for drinks.
 Be careful of drink-spiking and theft.

 To minimise risks: